PubInv/vent-display/README.md

 # The Control Interface

-Public Invention, with help from the VentOS project from Helpful Engineering, is build Respireco, a complete, modular, composable respiration ecosystem.
+Public Invention, with help from the VentOS project from Helpful Engineering, is building Respireco, a complete, modular, composable respiration ecosystem.
 In March 2021, we added a (collapsible) "control interface" to VentDisplay which controls the parameters of a mechanical ventilator.
 This outputs the resulting commands in the [Public Invention Respiration Control Standard (PIRCS)](https://github.com/PubInv/PIRCS-pubinv-respiration-control-standard) to a webserver via Ajax.
 The primary use case is for this information to be transmitted to a microcontroller running the [VentOS](https://gitlab.com/project-ventos/ventos) ventilation Open Source Operating System platform, a project of [Helpful Engineering](https://helpfulengineering.org/).